This is now in your Top Picks!

 Harvest & Co.

-Ensconced in the leafy oasis of Dubai Garden Centre, farm-to-table Harvest & Co. is a rustic-meets-modern ‘greenhouse’ restaurant, contrasting the industrial palette of its Al Quoz surroundings with a homely vibe.
+Ensconced in the leafy oasis of Dubai Garden Centre, the farm-to-table Harvest & Co. is a rustic-meets-modern ‘greenhouse’ restaurant, contrasting the industrial palette of its Al Quoz surroundings with a homely vibe.
 The bright and airy spot features contemporary furnishings around a lively farm-style open kitchen, where the multicoloured hues of the day’s fresh produce steal the show.

 What to try: The restaurant is also known for its carefully-composed comfort eats like wholesome scrambled eggs seasoned with herbs and served on sourdough toast, or the rich chocolate porridge which indulgently pairs dark Valrhona with black cherries, whipped bananas and vanilla cream.
 Complete the meal experience with a boost juice, soulful smoothie or signature roast, sourced from the homegrown Encounter Coffee Roasters.